Spanish–Taíno War of San Juan–Borikén

 In early 1513, the conquistadores targeted the domains of Cociguex, Yauco, Abey, and the renamed "Luis", managing control of the region.
 The natives then employed guerrilla tactics, constantly moving throughout their offensives and moving in and out of Borikén/San Juan in canoes as necessary.
 The Taíno launched a counteroffensive from a base in the Daguao, in the eastern half of the main island, managing to burn down the Spanish capital of Caparra.
-In turn, Orocobix's domain was under siege during five consecutive months, from May to September.
+In turn, Orocobix's domain was under siege for five consecutive months, from May to September.
 In September 1513, the conquistadores entered the domain of Hayuya twice.
 "Alonso" and Orocovis were also targeted.
 That same month, the Spanish made another incursion into Otoao.
 During that year, the local Spanish carried out 23 incursions against the natives, and viceroy Diego Colón ordered additional retaliatory attacks after the Taínos burned down the settlement of Caparra.

 Between 1514 and 1515, the Spanish made advances into the Daguao, pushing the Taínos to seek refuge in the Lesser Antilles, with the presence of Agüeybana II being reported at Guadeloupe.
-The last report of a Taíno that could have been the High Chief was made in 1518, after which he disappears from record.
+The last report of a Taíno that could have been the High Chief was made in 1518, after which he disappears from the record.
 Attacks carried out by exiled Taínos and their associates from neighboring islands extended through the 1520s, finally stopping in 1529.